My Honest Review of Din Tai Fung in Downtown Disney

 It is unclear as to when they’ll begin construction on Porto’s, but they’ll likely want to get started on it right away, as it’s already been delayed for far too long already.
 It’s also unclear whether Disney is heading up construction on the restaurant, or if Porto’s itself is taking charge.

-Our Experience at Centrico in Downtown Disney
+My Honest Review of Centrico in Downtown Disney

 During the 2022 D23 Parks Panel presentation, one of the few exciting announcements was the next phase of Disney’s overhaul of Downtown…